 For a significant part of the public the progressive designs represented an aesthetic stress test.
 Numerous reviews of the exhibition complained about an inappropriate depiction of the prisoners’ suffering, which art was unable to express.
 Nevertheless, the mayor of Berlin at the time, Ernst Reuter, announced his city’s interest in being the site for the winning sculpture.
 The realization of these plans ultimately failed due to the resistance of the city’s residents and the lack of funding.
 The competition entries were forgotten and, as far as they are still preserved or documented, a selection of them will now be exhibited for the first time after 1953 at the Kunsthaus Dahlem.

-The design of the exhibition at the Kunsthaus Dahlem by Ute Schimmelpfennig was based on the highly regarded design that Philip Johnson, curator of Architecture and Design at the Museum of Modern Art in New York, conceived in 1952–53 for the American preliminary round and contrasts the architecture of the building with a decidedly modernist idiom.
+The design of the exhibition at the Kunsthaus Dahlem by Ute Schimmelpfennig was based design that was conceived in 1952–53 for the American preliminary round and contrasts the architecture of the building with a decidedly modernist idiom.

 Artists in the Exhibition